Arthur Carter (politician)

 Arthur John Carter (27 September 1847 – 4 November 1917) was an English born prominent businessman in Australia, Australian Consul to Norway and a Member of the Queensland Legislative Council (1901–17) who was made an officer of the Académie française in 1911 and received the Norwegian Order of St Olav in 1912.

 Early life

-Carter was born on 27 September 1847 at St Ives, Huntingdonshire, England, the son of Charles Carter, a Wesleyan minister, and his wife Margaret (née Jarvis).
+Carter was born on 27 September 1847 at St Ives, Huntingdonshire, England, the son of Charles Carter, a Wesleyan minister, and his wife Margaret.
 He was educated at Woodhouse Grove School, Bedford Modern School and King's College London.

 Career

 Following university, Carter moved briefly to France before returning to become an underwriter at Lloyd's of London in 1863.
 In January 1871, Carter emigrated to Brisbane, Australia by the Light Brigade.

 Soon after his arrival in Brisbane, Carter joined the merchants J. & G. Harris where he remained until 1876.
 He ‘became Brisbane manager of the Adelaide Milling & Mercantile Co., and held directorships in Millaquin Sugar Co., John Hicks & Co., Dath Henderson & Co. and J. Leutenegger Limited, and was chairman of directors of E. Rich & Co.
 Limited and of Queensland Trustees Limited.
 He was also agent for several overseas insurance companies’.